 I'm an independent composer, producer and entrepreneur from Finland.
 I compose and produce mostly epic soundtrack music mixed with ethnic, folk, medieval, electronic and metal elements in my home studio.
 My songs are usually very melodic, strongly harmonic, rhythmic and simple yet very diverse.
 I aim to compose strong motifs, memorable melodies, epic structures and to offer my listeners and clients unique experiences.
 My music is a perfect match with various types of video games, trailers, performances, commercials and movies...and just for casual listening.

-So, you want to use my music in your awesome project?
-You can use my music freely for non-commercial and non-profit personal and school projects.
 For commercial projects you can buy a license from me directly.
-The license price depend very much on the size of your project.
-The cheapest licenses per song start from 50 euros (very low-budget and small-scale projects such as performances or small Youtube channel videos).
+The license price depends very much on the size of your project.
 The more expensive licenses also include a possibility to edit or even remake the licensed songs to fit into your project better.
+For example, I can cut, remix and loop the licensed song to fit in your video game.
 I will only provide non-exclusive licenses for existing songs.

 To purchase a license from the 'Land of the Brave' album, please contact Colossal Trailer Music.

 You can get more details by contacting me.
 Remember to provide:

 -Title(s) of the song(s) you want to get a license for